 External Links of Interest

 Observations with ACT began in 2007, with major instrument upgrades taking place in 2013 and 2016.
-With our observations, we have made precise and detailed maps of the CMB that have contributed to tightening the precision on many of the fundamental parameters that characterise the Universe, such as the running of the spectral index, the number of neutrinos and the amount of primordial helium, and have placed constraints on the state of the very early Universe.
+With our observations, we have made precise and detailed maps of the CMB that have contributed to confirming and tightening the precision of many of the fundamental parameters that characterise the Universe.
 We were the first group to detect gravitational lensing of the CMB by intervening cosmic structure, to provide evidence for dark energy using only the CMB, and are continuing to provide important lensing results.
 We were also the first statistically to measure the motion of galaxy clusters relative to the expansion of the Universe via the kinematic Sunyaev-Zeldovich effect.
 We have detected many clusters of galaxies (including a remarkably huge one) and done numerous follow-up studies of their properties.
-We have measured the microwave brightnesses of distant point sources and determined some of their important External Links of Interest
+We have measured the microwave brightnesses of distant point sources and determined some of their important statistical properties.

 External Links of Interest